 Portuguese golden visa scheme for family members

-- Minor dependent children
+- minor dependent children

-- Minor adopted children
+- minor adopted children

-- Full-age dependent children who are still engaged in study
+- full-age dependent children who are studying

-- Dependent parents of either the golden visa holder or spouse
+- dependent parents of either the golden visa holder or spouse

 Portuguese golden visa citizenship and permanent residence

-In line with general requirements for all residents, holders of a Portuguese golden visa can apply for permanent residence in Portugal after five years of residence, and for Portuguese citizenship after six years of residence.
+In line with general requirements for all residents, Portuguese golden visa holders can apply for permanent residence in Portugal after five years of residence; they can apply for Portuguese citizenship after six years of residence.